KatieCzelusniak/udemy-web-dev-bootcamp/README.md

 July 11 Update
 I've been working through the lessons pretty quickly and skipping the ones that I'm confident I know or have good notes on.
 I redid the ToDo list exercise that I had trouble with and it is working now.
 The new files are in the ToDo List folder with a "2" on them.
 Still having trouble finding why this one works and the first one didn't when I compare the two files.
 But moving on cause, well, it works.

+July 17 Update
+Finished the ToDo list part 2.
+Everything works!
+I have something buggy going on with the browser and the way it opens but everything else works fine.
+I don't think the problem is with my code for this exercise, maybe just something that's a little different since this came out.
+In any case, the code for the lesson is right and I finished out the exercise on my own and then watched the video to check my work, rather than coding along on the whole thing.
+So that was exciting.
+I also realize that this way of updating GitHub with files that I have already added is probably not the best.
+But let's be real, no one is ever going to read this anyway so I'm just going to keep on keeping on like I have been.
+I know there are lessons on GitHub later in this class so maybe that will help me come up with something better for next time.